Hippolyta (DC Comics): Wonder Woman – The Movie

 In Wonder Woman issues 24 and 25, there is a movie being made about Diana.
 In the beginning of issue 24, Diana brings Thomas Andrew Tresser home to meet her mother, Queen Hippolyta.
 Hippolyta takes Tresser and leaves Diana alone on the beach.
 This is her opportunity to get to know the man in whom her daughter has become interested.
 The getting to know him phase includes taking Tom to the Royal Menagerie to hand feed Griffins of Myth.
-While there Hippolyta asks rather directly if he and Diana have made love yet.
+While there Hippolyta asks rather directly if he and Diana have had sex yet.
 Flustered he is able to honestly answer that they haven't.
 She asks Tom, "Will you protect her, keep her from harm, if you are able?"
 He replies, "Yes.
 That I can promise.
 Although it usually goes the other way 'round, to be blunt."
 Before he leaves she gives him a spear she has made, grants him the title Sir Thomas of Cleveland, and makes him a guardsman of Themyscira.
 As Diana and Tom prepare to leave she requests one thing of her new guardsman, babies.
 As many as he and Diana can create as quickly as they can create them.
 As they leave the island Alkyone is seen watching them from shore as they float away on a giant shell.